Benito Juárez Autonomous University of Oaxaca: Faculty of Languages

 The Faculty of Languages at Benito Juárez Autonomous University of Oaxaca is a major focus of the university's scholarship with campuses in Oaxaca City, Tehuantepec and Puerto Escondido.
 While the faculty has traditionally focused on European lanaguages (especially English), in the 2010s the faculty began to focus more heavily on Indigenous language instruction and education and the faculty has since specialised in the instruction of Isthmus Zapotec.
 This shift was especially evident in the Tehuantepec campus.

 In 2012, the bachelor program was renamed from Idiomas extranjeras con especialización en Inglés (Foreign languages with a specialisation in English) to the broader Enseñanza de Idiomas (Language Teaching/Learning).
-In 2013, the Tehuantepec began offering public courses in Isthmus Zapotec, available to students and members of the public and have since become incorportaed into the bacehlor's program, with the university offering certification for Zapotec teachers.
+In 2013, the Tehuantepec began offering public courses in Isthmus Zapotec, available to students and members of the public and have since become incorporated into the bacehlor's program, with the university offering certification for Zapotec teachers.

 These initiatives have helped to represent Indigenous languages as legitimate academic subjects and to challenge the notion that many indigenous languages are dialectos and "not for teaching".

 Currently, the university offers 4-levels of courses in Isthmus Zapotec, and has at various points offered courses in the endangered Huave language, though low enrollment rates have prevented the faculty from continuing to offer it.